 - appliances for washing (washing machines) or for drying (dryers);

 - appliances for thermal industrial processes.

-You must have all these appliances inspected, to be certain they run properly and in complete safety after the conversion.
+You must have all these appliances inspected, to be certain they run properly and safely after the conversion.

 The conversion to rich gas only affects natural gas.
 It does not affect appliances running on gas in bottles (propane or butane) or on gas used by vehicles (LPG, CNG).